SimplySylvia/React-Sneak-Peek/README.md

 - State
 - Props

-## Components

-One comment made about React when it was first open sourced was "Rethinking established best practices" which kind of became the React motto.
-In React, we want to move away from template pages, away from separating code based purely on file type, and more towards a **component-based** separation of concerns.
-[Templates vs Components](https://wanderoak.co/fixed-templates-vs-components/)

 ## JSX

 JSX (JavaScript eXtension) is an extension to the JavaScript language syntax.
 Similar in appearance to HTML, JSX provides a way to structure component rendering using syntax familiar to many developers.
 React components are typically written using JSX, although they do not have to be (components may also be written in pure JavaScript).
 JSX is similar to another extension syntax created by Facebook for PHP, XHP.